kaizen-jay/Learning-Frontend/README.md

 # Learning-Frontend
-Track of what i am learning in html css ans javascript Making the github green
+Track of what i am learning in html css and javascript Making the github green